BYODKM/Objective.css/README.md

   background-color: $red
 ```

-You can keep a code to a minimum and the scope is safe.
+You can keep code clean and the scope small.

-## Instances can have own child elements
+## 4. Instances can have own child elements

 ```html
 <button class="Button button--upload" type="button">